The word spin has a negative connotation.

 When Spin Sucks

 Even my favorite PR blogger, Gini Dietrich, has named her blog “Spin Sucks.”

+To be fair, in the way she would define spin, I’m quite sure I would agree.
+Deliberate distortion of facts, manipulation, and outright lying to the public sucks.
 But I see no reason for charging a perfectly good and usable word with only a negative aspect.
 We’re in public relations after all; we should know that there are more than just one side of every story.

 According to Wikipedia:

 “In public relations, spin is a form of propaganda, achieved through providing a biased interpretation of an event or campaigning to persuade public opinion in favor or against some organization or public figure.
 While traditional public relations may also rely on creative presentation of the facts, “spin” often implies the use of disingenuous, deceptive, and highly manipulative tactics.”

 Disingenuous use is implied, but it also relies on creative ways of presenting the facts.
 According to Merriam-Webster, a spin doctor is “a person (such as a political aide) whose job involves trying to control the way something (such as an important event) is described to the public to influence what people think about it.”

 Spin is a tool for creativity, and as such, it can be used for both good and evil purposes.
 As a comparison, Edward Bernays1, the father of public relations wrote: